-Consider options for the development of bulk commodity port capacity in the Spencer Gulf region.
+The initiative would consider options for the development of bulk commodity port capacity in the Spencer Gulf region.
 There are a range of sites for ports and associated investment/ operating models that could meet potential demand:

 - The existing Whyalla port in the northern Spencer Gulf.

 - The proposed Cape Hardy port on the central eastern Eyre Peninsula, proposed to be developed by Iron Road Limited.